England and Wales

 What if you are employed on a probationary period?

-Despite the fact that the NASUWT does not advocate the use of probationary periods for teachers, the Union is aware that some schools/colleges which do not adhere to the provisions of the Burgundy Book employ teachers on contracts that include provisions for a probationary period.
+Despite the fact that NASUWT does not advocate the use of probationary periods for teachers, the Union is aware that some schools/colleges which do not adhere to the provisions of the Burgundy Book employ teachers on contracts that include provisions for a probationary period.

 As such, the statutory minimum notice period should apply, which in most cases is one week.